emptymalei/awesome-research/README.md

 * [BitBucket](https://bitbucket.org): Alternative to GitHub with free private repositories for small teams (up to 5 users).
 * [GitLab](http://gitlab.org/): Similar to GitHub and BitBucket, can be both cloud-based and self-hosted.
 It includes unlimited free private repositories, issue tracker and a continuous integration tool.
-* [Taiga](https://taiga.io/): Alternative to GitHub with some fun communication tools like drinking Iocaine.

 #### Self-hosted Git Server